Where are all the Black designers? A bold new initiative demands answers

 The idea of a design canon itself is fraught, and based in Eurocentric pedagogy stemming from the “international style,” a term used to describe the aesthetic of the early modern design movement percolating out of the Bauhaus in Germany and Le Corbusier in France.
 For an international movement, the vast majority of designers who worked in that style were European.
 Stateside, the American response to these design movements would come to be known as mid-entury modernism.
 There are more design “heroes” than you can name from that design movement.

 That Eurocentric viewpoint, or really, white viewpoint, is why the impact of designers like Charles Dawson, Aaron Douglas, LeRoy Winbush, Emory Douglas, and Emmett McBain have been too-often relegated to the margins of design history rather than given their due.
-Dr. Dori Tunstall, dean of design at the Ontario College of Art and Design and a speaker at Saturday’s conference, has lectured extensively about a concept that would help break this mold—decolonizing design.
+Dori Tunstall, dean of design at the Ontario College of Art and Design and a speaker at Saturday’s conference, has lectured extensively about a concept that would help break this mold—decolonizing design.
 What does that mean, exactly?
 Recognizing that the conventional notion of “good” design is seen through a predominantly white, male, Eurocentric gaze.
 That often puts the focus on—you guessed it—white male designers, and makes design itself an oppressive system.
 By decolonizing the practice, you give voice and space to previously excluded points of view.

 Okou experienced this interpretation of design history firsthand.
 “I found myself asking this question when I was at school,” says Okou.
 “This question first started when I was sitting in class and learning about the history of graphic design and I remember I was very aware that we were only talking about white designers.
 I remember I got excited because in one of my graphic design classes my teacher mentioned one Black designer in the sea of white designers that we were talking about, and he glossed over it so fast I don’t even remember who it was.
 And that was it.
 In my mind I was like, that’s it?
 There’s no way he’s the only person.
 That was the first kind of like—oh, where are these Black designers?”

-She continued to notice the problem when she started going to hackathons, and when she started a fellowship.
+She continued to notice the problem when she started going to hackathons, and when she started a fellowship at IDEO in collaboration with Berklee College of Music.
 She kept being one of few Black designers in the room.
 “It wasn’t me questioning the fact that there aren’t any Black designers, because I knew they were out there,” says Okou.
 “The question was more toward the spaces I was working in.
 Why am I the only one in this space?
 That’s not okay.”

 The Where Are the Black Designers? conference is a first step toward effecting change.
 According to Okou, it’s not a one-time event.
 She has been contacted by lots of people who are interested in collaborating.
 “We’re really hoping that after this webinar people understand this is not a moment,” she says.
 “This is a movement, and we all want to carry this through to the end so we don’t have to ask this rhetorical question ever again—and so we can build a community of people that want to see a brighter future in terms of diversity and representation in the creative and tech space.”